Card networks entrust the resolution of the debit and credit card dispute process to the bank that issued the card.

-Consumers can find themselves involved in a variety of credit card disputes.
-These may result from card theft, stolen identity or the illicit use of the card or card number.
+Consumers can find themselves involved in a variety of credit card and debit card disputes.
+These may result from credit card fraud, identity theft or the illicit use of the card or card number.
 The technical term for such acts is “unauthorized use.”
 If and when this happens, the law does not hold the cardholder liable.
 Neither will the bank.

 Disputes also arise regarding the bill itself.
 Genuine mistakes happen.
 Your monthly statement may include a charge for services or products you did not order.
 Or services or products you did order but never received.
 Or services or products that the merchant, for whatever reason, did not provide.